dsoto/WP19/outline.md

 <!-- p1: main issue: quantifying observed diesel marginal cost  -->

-- this paper establishes the observed marginal cost of diesel generation in a remote area
+- This paper establishes the observed marginal cost of diesel generation in a remote area
-    - least cost assumptions that drive energy allocations are dependent on operating conditions
+    - Least cost assumptions that drive energy allocations are dependent on operating conditions
-    - we observe operating conditions that are likely to cause high operating costs
+    - We observe operating conditions that are likely to cause high operating costs
-    - we measure operating costs that are well above assumptions and recovery tariffs
+    - We measure operating costs that are well above assumptions and recovery tariffs

 <!-- p2: context, motivation, need: keeping indonesia on track -->

-- indonesia is executing a large electrification expansion to achieve universal access [@ADB_AUEAII]
+- Indonesia is executing a large electrification expansion to achieve universal access [@ADB_AUEAII]
     - Indonesia has made progress on percent with electricity access over the last decades [@ADB_AUEAII]
-    - we want to simultaneously expand access, lower cost and lower carbon intensity
+    - We want to simultaneously expand access, lower cost and lower carbon intensity
-    - the archipelago however presents challenges and there are wide differences in the electrification rate
+    - The archipelago however presents challenges and there are wide differences in the electrification rate
     - This assumption would be threatened by oversized generators.
     - Observations of marginal cost can inform future allocations in Indonesia and beyond.
     <!-- is diesel the dominant technology in Indonesia?
 (ADB)  -->